 Does monitor height matter?

 Significantly.
 The top of your monitor should be at or just below eye level so your neck is in a neutral position.
-Most monitor stands don't go high enough — a monitor arm like the Cable Matters arm is the clean solution to proper positioning.
+Most monitor stands don't go high enough.
+A monitor arm is the clean solution to proper positioning.
+See our best monitor arms guide for picks across every price tier.

 Is a curved monitor good for work?